Threat Hunting Program

 Security Resources – Tool Licensing, Management, and Tuning The right tools make all the difference in safeguarding endpoints and web-based applications.
 The Threat Hunting Program provides the threat management information security tools you need to reliably monitor endpoint and application activity, in addition to the security resources necessary to take action if threats are detected.

-HALOCK is a cyber security consulting firm headquartered in Schaumburg, IL, in the Chicago area and services clients on reasonable information security strategies, risk assessments, third-party risk management (TPRM), penetration testing, security management, architecture reviews, and HIPAA, Privacy, & PCI compliance, sensitive data scanning, and incident response planning throughout the US.
+HALOCK is a risk management and cybersecurity firm headquartered in Schaumburg, IL, in the Chicago area and services clients on reasonable security, risk assessments, and compliance throughout the US.

 *Ponemon Institute: Cost of Data Breach Study